Leçons de ténèbres

 The present recording features a performance of those that are the most celebrated Leçons de ténébres and one of the finest vocal works of all time, the Leçons written by François Couperin for Holy Wednesday, together with two of his motets (Laetentur coeli and Victoria!) and his Magnificat.
 It is known of course that, although only three Leçons survive, Couperin wrote a complete set of nine, but unfortunately no publication or manuscript of the other six have ever been found.
 They were probably composed around 1714 and printed between the publication of Couperin’s first and second harpsichord books (1713-1717).
 The first two Leçons are for soprano solo and the third is a duet for two sopranos.
 They are closer to the model of Charpentier and of his teacher Carissimi rather than to Lully’s stately motets, a kind of composition that Couperin did not like or so it seems taking into consideration the surviving material.
 This approach reflects the change of orientation of the Royal Court that at the end of the 17th century tended to favour simpler and more sober works to the magniloquence of Lully and Delalande.

-In this recording, the first Leçon is entrusted to Sandrine Piau, the second to Véronique Gens and the third, together with the three other compositions, to both sopranos, while Christophe Rousset and Emmanuel Balssa play the organ and the bass viol respectively.
+In this recording, the first Leçon is performed by Sandrine Piau, the second to Véronique Gens and the third, together with the three other compositions, to both sopranos, while Christophe Rousset and Emmanuel Balssa play the organ and the bass viol respectively.

 From the very first note, it is clear that these Leçons de ténèbres are performed in a highly professional level, but also in a relaxed and, in a certain sense, serene fashion so that, if it happens to hear them without knowing or without paying much attention to the text, it will be easier to think of them as meditative compositions for the Holy Week and not as the narration of fatal events in Jerusalem (Jeremiah’s text has been written as a reaction to Nebuchadnezzar’s siege of the city).
 This was probably also Couperin’s intent, but in this case the main reason for this impression is the discreet, plain continuo of Christophe Rousset and Emmanuel Balssa that remains always behind the scenes to give prominence to the two voices of Piau and Gens.